-Crack rocks are white or tan in color and typically range in size from .1 to .5 grams.
-According to the U.S. Drug Enforcement Agency (DEA), crack rocks contain between 75 percent and 90 percent pure cocaine.
+Crack rocks are white or tan in color and typically range in size from 0.1 to 0.5 grams.
+According to the U.S. Drug Enforcement Agency (DEA), crack rocks contain between 80 percent and 100 percent pure cocaine [source: LaVille].

 Most of the cocaine that comes into the United States today originates in Colombia, Bolivia and Peru.
 In spite of decades of political maneuvering, social upheaval, and border policing, Colombia was still the world's biggest supplier of cocaine in 2017.
 Hundreds of thousands of acres of arable land are used to grow coca plants, and farmers see it as a regular source of income rather than a criminal operation [source: Woody].